-Bruno Parnisari (*1964), Deputy director, Head of the Mathematics, Analyses, Statistics and Standards Domain since August 2016.
+Bruno Parnisari (*1964), Deputy director, Head of the Mathematics, Analyses and Statistics Domain since August 2016.
 Doctorate in economics from the University of Geneva.
 Joined the Federal Administration in 1990.
 Lengthy experience as a researcher and manager (Federal Department of Finance and Federal Department of Economic Affairs, Education and Research), most notably in various areas of public finance, analysing relationships between the labour market and social policies, as head of the Short Term Economic Analyses subdepartment at the State Secretariat for Economic Affairs (SECO) (2004-2016), and as deputy head of the Economic Policy Directorate at SECO (2013-2016).
 In mid-2017, Mr Parnisari joined the Board of Directors of PUBLICA, where he represents the employer’s interests; he also plays an active role in the Investment Committee.
 Since early 2018, he has represented the FSIO at Compenswiss board meetings.

 Stefan Ritler (*1958).
 Vice director, head of "Invalidity Insurance Domain" within the FSIO.
 He studied psychology and theology at the University of Fribourg (Switzerland) before going on to study systemic therapy and later public management at the University of St. Gallen.
 Mr. Ritler also holds a postgraduate diploma in business development from the Northwest Switzerland University of Applied Sciences (FHNW).
 For several years he worked in the psychology departments of various inpatient and outpatient facilities.
 From summer 1998 to April 2010, he was head of the cantonal Invalidity Insurance Office in Solothurn.
 During this time (1999 and 2000), he also served as acting head of the Cantonal Compensation Fund.
 Between 2001 and 2005 he managed the reform of social insurance practices in the canton of Solothurn.
 In 2001 he was elected to the board of the Conference of Cantonal IV Offices (IVSK) and was IVSK president from 2007 to March 2010.